suemon-suemon/Research-Workflow/ReadMe.md

 Ir --
-1) Reread the technical papers on this topic
+"1) Reread the technical papers on this topic
 2) Read techniques and methods
 3) Search and understand the rationale
-4) Ignore the technical details
+4) Ignore the technical details"
 --> At([Know the techniques used])